OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/newton.rst

 **max_sub_solves**

   This option is used in conjunction with the "solve_subsystems" option.
-It controls the number of iterations for which the NewtonSolver will allow subsystems to solve themselves.
+It controls the number of iterations for which NewtonSolver will allow subsystems to solve themselves.
 When the iteration count exceeds `max_sub_solves`,  Newton returns to its default behavior.

   For example, if you set `max_sub_solves` to zero, then the solvers on subsystems are executed during the initial